Romee Strijd Flashes Major Thigh In Seductive Instagram Snap

 Strijd rocked a shimmering metallic dress that clung to her curves and flowed over her body like magic.
 The sleeveless dress showcased her toned arms, and she hiked the skirt up to expose some of her toned, tanned thighs.
 The shimmering fabric draped across her legs and over the leather seat in the car as she served up some major beauty for the camera.

-Strijd’s blonde hair was down in messy waves that wouldn’t look out of place on the flirty Victoria’s Secret Fashion Show catwalk.
+Strijd’s blond hair was down in messy waves that wouldn’t look out of place on the flirty Victoria’s Secret Fashion Show catwalk.
 Her makeup was minimal, but done in a way that allowed her eyes to pop and her perfect pout to look lush and gorgeous.
 She clutched her phone in one hand as she stared at the camera, and a corner of New York City was visible in the background of the shot.

 Strijd’s fans absolutely loved the intimate peek at her night and the interesting perspective of sharing her look from a position lounging in a car rather than at the actual event.
 The picture quickly racked up over 232,000 likes in just seven hours and her fans were drooling over the seductive update.